-Employees' personality traits were assessed by administering a battery of questions - taken from the World Bank Skills Toward Employment and Productivity (STEP) surveys - and asking them to answer on a 4-point scale ranging from "almost always", to "almost never".
-Of these questions, 15 items measure the following five personality factors or traits, commonly identified as the Big Five: openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism.
+Employees' personality traits were assessed by administering a battery of questions - taken from the World Bank Skills Toward Employment and Productivity (STEP) surveys - and asking them to answer on a 4-point scale ranging from "almost always", to "almost never".7 Of these questions, 15 items measure the following five personality factors or traits, commonly identified as the Big Five: openness to experience, conscientiousness, extroversion, agreeableness, and neuroticism.
 The Big Five or Five-Factor Model is a broadly accepted taxonomy of personality traits (John and Srivastava, 1999).
 Openness to experience is the tendency to be open to new aesthetic, cultural, or intellectual experiences.
 Conscientiousness refers to a tendency to be organized, responsible and hard working.
 Extroversion relates to an outward orientation rather than being reserved.
 Agreeableness is related to the tendency to act in a cooperative and unselfish manner.
 Neuroticism (opposite of emotional stability) is the tendency to experience unpleasant emotions easily, such as anger, anxiety, depression, or vulnerability.
-Further,
+Further, two questions were used to measure hostile bias which may be defined as over-attributing hostile intent to peers' behaviours, even when the actual intent is benign or ambiguous (Dodge, 2003).
+Finally, four questions adapted from the Melbourne Decision-Making Scale (Mann et al., 1997) were used to assess decision-making, that is, whether individuals think about the future consequences of their decisions, and if they consider multiple options when making decisions.
+Traits are measured by taking the average standardized score on items corresponding to each trait.8

-&lt;sup>6The selection of economic sectors was made purposively.
+6The selection of economic sectors was made purposively.
 First, the economic sectors have relatively large proportion of firms in the formal economic sector as well as large share of employees.
 Second, the selected economic sectors are considered to have diversity in educational and skills demand.